web-dot/SpringTest003-Core-PerformerApp/readme.md

 Requirement:<br />

-There are different types of Persformers, Performers come to auditorium and perform.<br />
+There are different types of Performers, Performers come to auditorium and perform.<br />
 When the program is run a variety of performers should be seen performing in auditorium.<br />

 A Juggler is a Performer.
 When a Juggler is asked to perform, he juggles.A juggler needs<br />